 Best Paper Award

-The IES is pleased to announces the 2021 IES Best Paper Award competition.
+The IES is pleased to announce the 2023 IES Best Paper Award competition.
 The IES looks forward to highlighting exciting advances and breakthrough development in the broad area of EPR and ESR.
-This award will be given to up 2 publications per year (from Mar.
-2020 to Mar 2021), and the first author recognized with this award.
+This award will be given to up to 2 publications per year (from Mar.
+2022 to Mar 2023), and the first author recognized with this award.
 The expectation is that the first author is a young scientist.
-Nomination can be made by any ACTIVE IES member (namely – dues must be paid for 2021), faculty or student.
+Nomination can be made by any ACTIVE IES member (namely – dues must be paid for 2023), faculty, or student.
 If self-nomination is made, it can be made only by the first author or the corresponding author.
-Nomination by first author should be accompanied by letter from the corresponding author explaining the role of the first author.
-Deadline for this Award is March 31 2020.
+Nomination by the first author should be accompanied by a letter from the corresponding author explaining the role of the first author.
+The deadline for this Award is March 31 2022.

 The application material that includes the following items should be packed into a single PDF document and emailed to the IES secretary firstname.lastname@example.org .